Theory of mind: False-belief task

 One of the most important milestones in theory of mind development is the ability to attribute false belief: in other words, to understand that other people can believe things which are not true.
 To do this, it is suggested, one must understand how knowledge is formed, that people's beliefs are based on their knowledge, that mental states can differ from reality, and that people's behavior can be predicted by their mental states.
 Numerous versions of false-belief task have been developed, based on the initial task created by Wimmer and Perner (1983).

-In the most common version of the false-belief task (often called the "'Sally-Anne' test" or "'Sally-Anne' task"), children are told or shown a story involving two dolls, Sally and Anne, who have a basket and a box, respectively.
-Sally also has a marble, which she places into her basket, and then leaves the room.
+In the most common version of the false-belief task (often called the Sally-Anne test), children are told a story about Sally and Anne.
+Sally has a marble, which she places into her basket, and then leaves the room.
 While she is out of the room, Anne takes the marble from the basket and puts it into the box.
-Sally returns, and the child is then asked where Sally will look for the marble.
-The child passes the task if she answers that Sally will look in the basket, where Sally put the marble; the child fails the task if she answers that Sally will look in the box, where the child knows the marble is hidden, even though Sally cannot know this, since she did not see it hidden there.
+The child being tested is then asked where Sally will look for the marble once she returns.
+The child passes the task if they answer that Sally will look in the basket, where Sally put the marble; the child fails the task if they answer that Sally will look in the box.
 To pass the task, the child must be able to understand that another's mental representation of the situation is different from their own, and the child must be able to predict behavior based on that understanding.
 Another example depicts a boy who leaves chocolate on a shelf and then leaves the room.
 His mother puts it in the fridge.
 To pass the task, the child must understand that the boy, upon returning, holds the false belief that his chocolate is still on the shelf.

-The results of research using false-belief tasks have been fairly consistent: most typically developing children are able to pass the tasks from around age four.
-Notably, while most children, including those with Down syndrome, are able to pass this test, in one study, 80% of children diagnosed with autism were unable to do so.
+The results of research using false-belief tasks have been called into question: most typically developing children are able to pass the tasks from around age four.
+Yet early studies asserted that 80% of children diagnosed with autism were unable to pass this test, while children with other disabilities like Down syndrome were able to.
+However this assertion could not be replicated by later studies.
+It instead was concluded that children fail these tests due to a lack of understanding of extraneous processes and a basic lack of mental processing capabilities.

-Adults may also struggle with false beliefs, for instance when they show hindsight bias—"the inclination to see events that have already happened as being more predictable than they were before they took place."
+Adults may also struggle with false beliefs, for instance when they show hindsight bias.
 In one experiment, adult subjects who were asked for an independent assessment were unable to disregard information on actual outcome.
 Also in experiments with complicated situations, when assessing others' thinking, adults can fail to correctly disregard certain information that they have been given.